 All measures undertaken by any actor with regards to UN Security Council sanctions` compliance policy must be interpreted in a narrow manner (stricto sensu) and proportionately, i.e. such measures must be necessary and suitable to achieve the desired purpose, and must not impose a burden on an individual or a community that is excessive in relation to the sought objective.

-Any means of pressure can only be taken by States or international organizations in the course of counter-measures to other subjects of international law in full compliance with standards of the law of international responsibility, and must be proportionate to the injury suffered, taking into account the gravity of the international wrongful act and the rights in question being limited to non- performance for the time being of international obligations with no effect to the obligations for the protection of human rights.
+Any means of pressure can only be taken by States or international organizations in the course of counter-measures to other subjects of international law in full compliance with standards of the law of international responsibility, international Human Rights law must be proportionate to the injury suffered, taking into account the gravity of the international wrongful act and the rights in question being limited to non- performance for the time being of international obligations with no effect to the obligations for the protection of human rights.

 19. Access to information and focal points

-All sanctioning actors shall create enabling environments and maintain open channels for communication on human rights and humanitarian aspects relevant to sanctions and their implementation (establishment of focal points with adequate financial and human resources).
+All sanctioning actors shall create enabling environments and maintain open and transparent channels for communication on human rights and humanitarian aspects relevant to sanctions and their implementation (establishment of focal points with adequate financial and human resources).

 Access to information, including all types of communication services, is an indispensable element and a mediator of the complex of human rights.
 No sanction shall interfere with the right to information.